Blueprint Pattern

 -

-Use meaningful names - Choose descriptive attribute names in the blueprint for clarity
+Use meaningful names - Choose descriptive record names in the blueprint for clarity

 -